hgraph-io/hedera-walletconnect-utils/README.md

 ### 7. Ending a Session

-Sessions can be deleted by either the dapp or the wallet.
+Sessions can be deleted by either the dApp or the wallet.
 When the `session_delete` event is triggered, update your application's state to reflect the end of the session:

 ```javascript
 signClient.on('session_delete', event => {